talonbragg/Mr.Node/README.md

 <a name="about"></a>
 ## About
-Mr. Node is extremely easy to use.
-It is also very fast. **He is very smart**.
+Node.js makes it very easy to use Javascript.
+Mr.Node make it even easier to use Javascript.
+It gives a simple API to carry out functions.
+This way you don't have to write five lines of code for each function. **He is very smart**.

 <a name="docs"></a>
 ## Documentation